wdecoster/ECHO-pipeline/README.md

 ## RUNNING THE PIPELINE

-Run the workflow from the root directory of the repository (both in HPC or local environments):
+Run the pipeline from the root directory of the repository (both in HPC or local environments):

 ```bash
 snakemake --snakefile workflow/Snakefile --profile profiles/HPC_profile